z-ninja/p2pnap/README.md

   console.error("Client error",error);
   process.exit(1);
 });
-/// create server for incomming connection for channel on channel local port so we can accept incomming connections for our channel var server = net.createServer((sock)=>{
+/* create server for incomming connection for channel on channel local port so we can accept incomming connections form peers for our channel
+*/
+var server = net.createServer((sock)=>{
   console.log("incomming peer connection",sock.remoteAddress);
   sock.on("data",(data)=>{